yagosys/202301/userguide/010-eks/demo_macvlan.md

 This demostration will guide you to setup cfos on EKS cluster with AWS VPC CNI and macvlan CNI. application pod will use additional network to communicate with cfos.
 We will install multus on EKS to manage additional network.

+In this demo. we will show how to setup cFOS use additional network  to route traffic from two application to internet.
+We use multus CNI to manage additional network for traffic between cFOS and application POD. macvlan CNI is used as the actual CNI for secondary network. in this setup. application POD ip address is visiable to cFOS. there is no SNAT enabled on net1 interface. so cFOS will need to add each POD IP address to address group and use it as source address in the firewall policy.
+We then use a clientPOD that keep update the real POD ip address from kubernetes to cFOS address group.  we also demo how cFOS can detect malicous URL from application POD to internet even the traffic is HTTPS based .

 - ## Network Diagram